Shanam – Director

 When not in the classroom, Joly enjoys watching cartoons with her children, reading novels, watching Bollywood movies, playing soccer, and biking.

-He received the teacher of the year award at his previous school after being nominated by fellow teachers.
+He received the Teacher of the Year award at his previous school.
 He earned this honor after designing and implementing an art program for underserved communities and special needs students.
-Through these efforts he also encouraged his students to enter art competitions and display their work in public spaces (ex: local zoo).
+Through these efforts he also encouraged his students to enter art competitions and display their work in public spaces.
 And he was able to do all of that in an environment with limited school resources.

 Jamie incorporates STEM concepts into all of his art lesson planning and previously worked at an early childhood center for technology serving kindergarten through 2nd grade students.
 There he also developed and led an art club for advanced students seeking out extra challenges while practicing their craft.

 Jaime is also a practicing and professional artist with a primary focus on the medium of painting.
-He’s also a passionate father to his teenage son.
-Jaime grew up in the south and is a fine southern gentleman.
+He’s a passionate father to his son.
+Jaime grew up in the South and is a fine southern gentleman!

-She has 23 years experience teaching infants to school-aged children and after-school programs and has taught in Head-Start, Montessori and play-based centers.
+She has 23 years experience teaching infants to school-aged children and after-school programs and has taught in Head Start, Montessori and play-based centers.
 She has a hands-on approach working with toddlers and enjoys seeing them develop their unique personalities.
-She also has a specialty in creating multicultural and diversity experiences with children and their families through “All About Me” book projects.
+She also has a specialty in creating multicultural and diversity experiences with children and their families.

 Rebecca is a passionate storyteller and involves children in her stories, as much as possible.
 She brings knowledge, experience and an unbridled enthusiasm to the field of education in order to further children’s developmental milestones and mentor newer teachers.